← All Inside Large Language Models modules

 This activity needs JavaScript.

-One-sentence summary: attention lets a model, when predicting the next token, assign every earlier token a weight that says how much it matters right now — reaching back as far as needed — and that single idea is what makes modern LLMs coherent over long text.
+Summary: attention enables a model, when predicting the next token, to assign each previously observed token a weight quantifying its current relevance — at any distance — and this single mechanism is what enables modern LLMs to maintain coherence over long passages of text.

 Next: How Self-Attention Works →